+You need a holiday eating strategy.
+Just think for a minute.
 Thanksgiving and Christmas both signal food, glorious food to us all.
-But, that doesn’t mean we can’t be strategic because we all know the consequences of all that indulgence.
+But, that doesn’t mean we can’t be strategic about our holiday eating.
+We all know the consequences of all that indulgence.
 Packing on the pounds.

 Just the thought of all that luscious food makes my waistband expand.
 My eyes widen taking in all the delights to eat; and my mouth waters in anticipation of that first bite—the first of many, no doubt!
 Of course we don’t think of the consequences of stuffing ourselves: weight gain, heartburn, lethargy, gas, and mood swings.
 Not to mention our feelings of shame and remorse.
 I can’t believe I ate ALL that food!

 Strategic holiday eating includes enjoyment